-CoreCivic manages four reentry facilities within Oklahoma and each are rife with controversy.
-In 2016, at Carver Transitional Center, which houses 494 men, a surprise search of the facility revealed a large amount of contraband, including drugs, knives, and electronics.
+CoreCivic’s reentry facilities have a documented history of abuse, neglect, and mismanagement.
 In 2016, at Tulsa Transitional Center, which houses 390 men, an incarcerated person was found unresponsive and was later pronounced dead at the facility.
 Turley Residential Center, which houses 289 women, faced criticism in 2013, when a report revealed inappropriate relationships between staff and incarcerated people and unreported sexual abuse.
-In 2018, the family of a women who died while detained in a CoreCivic Center is suing the private prison company.
+In 2018, the family of a woman who died while detained in a CoreCivic Center sued the private prison company.

-As of 2018, Avalon manages 12 facilities with over 3,000 beds in Oklahoma, Texas, and Wyoming.
+As a wholly-owned subsidiary of CoreCivic, Avalon Corrections represents a significant part of CoreCivic’s reentry facilities and programs.
+In 2015, CoreCivic acquired Avalon for $157.5 million.
+As of 2018, CoreCivic’s Avalon subsidiaries manage 12 facilities with over 3,000 beds in Oklahoma, Texas, and Wyoming.
 The company generates its revenue from direct payments and fees collected from incarcerated individuals and from contracts providing services that were previously provided for by the government or non-profit organizations.

 Residents in Avalon facilities are required to find employment in the local community and are restricted to night curfews.
 In certain states, such as Oklahoma, residents’ income from such work is used to pay Avalon.
 If residents are unable to pay because they could not find or keep a job, they are sent back to state prison.
 This arrangement, by which residents are expected to pay for their stay at Avalon’s halfway homes creates an exploitative and unsafe environment for those in Avalon’s care.